 Simpson’s Family Housing Program is our largest program.
 Simpson serves families who are experiencing homelessness by providing intensive case management and subsidized rental housing.
 Emphasis is placed on helping families quickly secure stable housing.
 Individualized services are focused on life skills, positive parenting, education, and employment to help families achieve long-term housing stability and success.

-In Fiscal Year 2016/2017, Simpson worked with 266 families with 533 children and 87% of families maintained stable housing for at least one year.
+In Fiscal Year 2017/2018, Simpson worked with 289 families with 649 children, and 88% of families maintained stable housing for at least one year.

 Early Childhood Program: The Early Childhood Program uses a home visiting model to promote the healthy development of young children and their families.
 Goals for the program include on-track developmental growth, parental engagement in literacy and language activities, placement in high-quality childcare.
 Staff partners with parents to provide the support and resources to ensure their children are ready for kindergarten through a combination of wellness, developmental, and educational support services.

-Educational Advocacy Program: Educational Support Advocates and highly trained literacy volunteers work closely withchildren and families to improve reading and academic skills with weekly tutoring specifically designed to meet the needs of each individual student.
+Passage Tutoring Program: Educational support advocates and highly trained literacy volunteers work closely with children and families to improve reading and academic skills through weekly tutoring specifically designed to meet the needs of each individual student.
 Goals for the program include improved academic performance, increased attendance, improved self-efficacy, and strong parental involvement in their child’s education.